h7u8s6m8a/Coffee-shop-sales-project/README.md

 📌 Conclusion

 This project showcases the ability to transform raw transactional data into actionable business insights using modern data analytics tools.
 It highlights analytical thinking, technical skills, and dashboard storytelling capabilities.

-🎯 Resume bullet points from this project

-Tell me which version you want next 🚀